APTOTIC/WinPhishProject/README.txt

 WinPhish
 ============
-A Simple Windows Form That Writes Typed Password to txt file In The C Drive under "C:\TmpFls\tmps.txt"
+A Simple Windows Form Project That Writes Typed Password to txt file In The C Drive under "C:\TmpFls\tmps.txt"

 The Installation Path Is "C:\TmpFls"